Python Backlink Checker: Pull Backlink Data with the RankParse API

 for domain in DOMAINS:

-summary = get_backlink_summary(domain)
+summary = get_backlink_summary(client, domain)

 results.append(summary)